urbanSpatial/Public-Policy-Analytics-Landing/README.md

 ### Chapter 7: People-Based ML Models: Algorithmic Fairness

-Chapter 7 focuses on evaluating people-based algorithms to understand pertinent social costs associated with them.
-Using data published by ProPublica, a model is estimated to predict recidivism and several analytics are created to better judge the fairness of person-based predictive algorithms and the disparate impact they may have.
+Chapter 7 evaluates people-based algorithms for 'disparate impact' - the idea even if an algorithm is not designed to discriminte on its face, it may still have a discriminatory effect.
+This chapter returns to a criminal justice use case, estimating the _social_ costs and benefits..

 | Dataset        | Description    | Open Data URL  | File Type | Location |
 | :------------- | :------------- | :------------- | :------------- | :------------- |